material-motion/material-motion/concepts/runtimes.md

 # Runtimes

-This Specification for building declarative motion engines.
+This section describes one specification for a **declarative motion engine**.